 The "new" cellar

-Deidesheimer Riesling Kabinett Feinherb 2017
+Deidesheimer Riesling Kabinett Feinherb 2017 (OF, NF)

 This has a very interesting aroma profile of saline, apricot, white peaches, honeysuckle, and tropical fruits.
 Flavors of lychee, pineapple, mild apples, and pears then add wonderful complexity to this wine.
 The overall sensory experience is delightful with a medium to full overall mouthfeel but also an ethereal lightness as the wine dances across your tongue.